ulisesantana/ulisesantana/_posts/2016-08-28-ubuntuReady.md

 - Install all the software
 - Remove trash files

-I code it in this way because is the most optimized way.
+I coded it in this way because is the most optimized way.
 PC adds all needed repositories, update it just one time and then start installing all the software.

 ## Add repositories & Installs